BurntSushi/blog/content/post/ripgrep.md

 author of one of the tools in the benchmark, they are therefore also *biased*.
 Nevertheless, even if I fail in my effort to provide a fair benchmark suite, I do hope that some of you may find my analysis interesting, which will try to explain the results in each benchmark.
+The analysis is in turn heavily biased toward explaining my own work, since that is the implementation I'm most familiar with.
+I have, however, read at least part of the source code of every tool I benchmark, including their underlying regex engines.

 In other words, I'm pretty confident that I've gotten the *details* correct, but I could have missed something in the bigger picture.
 Because of that, let's